lusinge/site-web/README.md

 We will use these keys to set the values in the next step.

-Now lets set the environment values to be used in vercel (this mostly only effect the stuff under /api).
+Now lets set the environment values to be used in Vercel (this mostly only effect the stuff under /api).

 * POLL_MILLISECONDS: Set to 250000 or higher.
 This sets the minimum wait time between calls to the send-note endpoint.
 You may wish to adjust the cronjob in vercel.json as well.
 * ACTIVITYPUB_PRIVATE_KEY: Get this value from generating the keys in the previous step.
 Note: When you paste in the key vercel will warn about newlines, you must ignore the warning.